A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Data Collection

-Information about the datasets we collected for this paper is summarized in Table \ref{tab:datasets} and Table \ref{tab:egonet}.
-This information refers to all sampled nodes, before discarding any ``burn-in''.
-The MHRW dataset contains 957K unique nodes, which is less than the $28 \times 81K=2.26M$ iterations in all 28 random walks; this is because MHRW may repeat the same node in a walk.
-The number of rejected nodes in the MHRW process, without repetitions, adds up to 645K nodes.\footnote{Note that in order to obtain an unbiased sample, we also discard 6K burn-in nodes from each of the 28 MHRW independent walks.} In the BFS crawl, we observe that the overlap of nodes between the 28 different BFS instances is very small: 97\% of the nodes are unique, which also confirms that the random seeding chose different areas of Facebook.
-In the RW crawl, there is still repetition of nodes but is much smaller compared to the MHRW crawl, as expected.
-Again, unique nodes represent 97\% of the RW dataset.
-Table \ref{tab:datasets} (right) shows that the common users between the MHRW, RW, BFS and Uniform datasets are a very small persentage, as expected.
+Table~\ref{tab:datasets} summarizes the datasets collected using the crawling techniques under comparison.
+This information refers to all sampled nodes, before discarding any burn-in.
+For each of MHRW, RW, and BFS, we collected the total of $28 \times 81K=2.26M$ nodes.
+However, because MHRW and RW sample with repetitions, and because the 28 BFSes may partially overlap, the number of \emph{unique} nodes sampled by these methods is smaller.
+This effect is especially visible under MHRW that collected only 957K unique nodes.
+Table \ref{tab:datasets}(right) shows that the percentage of common users between the MHRW, RW, BFS and UNI datasets is very small, as expected.
 The largest observed, but still objectively small, overlap is between RW and BFS and is probably due to the common starting points selected.

-During the Uniform userID sampling, we checked 18.53M user IDs picked uniformly at random from $[1, 2^{32}]$.
-Out of them, only 1216K users \footnote{In the set of 1216K existing users retrieved using uniform userID sampling, we find a peculiar subset that contains 37K users.
-To be exact, all users with $userID > 1.78\cdot10^9$ have zero friends and the name field is empty in the list of friends HTML page.
-This might be an indication that these accounts do not correspond to real people.
-Part \ref{subsection:userID} contains more information about the overall observed userID space.} existed.
-Among them, 228K users had zero friends; we discarded these isolated users to be consistent with our problems statement.
-This results in a set of 985K valid users with at least one friend each.
-Considering that the percentage of zero degree nodes is unusually high, we manually confirmed that 200 of the discarded users have indeed zero friends.
+To collect the UNI dataset, we checked $\sim$ 18.5M user IDs picked uniformly at random from $[1, 2^{32}]$.
+Out of them, only 1,216K users existed.
+Among them, 228K users had zero friends; we discarded these isolated users to be consistent with our problem statement.
+This results in a set of 984K valid users with at least one friend each.

-Also, we collected 55.5K egonets that contain basic node information (see Fig \ref{fig:nodeinfo}) for 5.83M unique neighbors.
-A summary of the egonets dataset, which includes properties that we analyze in Section \ref{sec:characterization}, is summarized in Table.\ref{tab:egonet}.
+To analyze topological characteristics of the \facebook population, we collected $\sim$ 37K egonets that contain basic node information (see Fig \ref{fig:nodeinfo}) for $\sim$ 5.8M unique neighbors.
+Table~\ref{tab:egonet} contains a summary of the egonet dataset, including properties that we analyze in section \ref{sec:fb_characterization}.